marbl/MHAP/docs/source/installation.rst

 1. Mac OSX (10.7 or newer)
 2. Linux 64-bit (tested on CentOS, Fedora, RedHat, OpenSUSE and Ubuntu)
+3. Windows (XP or newer)

 Installation
 ======================
 Pre-compiled
 -----------------

+The pre-compiled version is recommended to users who want to run MHAP, without doing development.
 To download a pre-compiled tar run:

 .. code-block:: bash